2qx/future-bitcoin-cash/packages/app/src/routes/contracts/+page.md

 // an advisory doesn't claim all coupons instantly for no cost.
 //
 // Also note: This instance is designed where the `lock`, or destination,
 // is the first input and output.
-If the locks isn't spendable, or not the first
+If the lock isn't spendable, or not the first
-// input, coupons will no be redeemable.
+// input, coupons will not be redeemable.
 //
 // ...
 If there is no time or monetary cost to spend every coupon,
 // it should be expected that they will all be cleaned at once.